๐Ÿ“จ chic 0.0.0

 • Multiple-producer, multiple-consumer: If you're not sure what you need, use this one.
 This is most similar to Go's chan.

-• Multiple-producer, single-consumer (work-in-progress): Receiving from the channel is optimized under the assumption that only one thread receives from the channel.
+• Multiple-producer, single-consumer: Receiving from the channel is optimized under the assumption that only one thread receives from the channel.

-• Single-producer, multiple-consumer (work-in-progress): Sending to the channel is optimized under the assumption that only one thread sends to the channel.
+• Single-producer, multiple-consumer: Sending to the channel is optimized under the assumption that only one thread sends to the channel.

-• Single-producer, single-consumer (work-in-progress): All channel operations are optimized under the assumption that only one thread sends to the channel and only one thread receives from the channel.
+• Single-producer, single-consumer: All channel operations are optimized under the assumption that only one thread sends to the channel and only one thread receives from the channel.

 Usage